mbeckh/cmake-utils/README.md

 ## System Requirements / Tested with
 -   Visual Studio 2019 v16.11 or newer.

--   CMake v3.21 or newer.
+-   CMake v3.21 or newer running on Microsoft Windows.

 -   clang 13.0.0 or newer is required for precompiled header analysis.
 Set environment variable `clang_ROOT` to folder path if not found automatically.

 -   clang-tidy 13.0.0 or newer.
 Set environment variable `clang-tidy_ROOT` to folder path if not found automatically.
+Script `run-clang-tidy.py` is expected in the same path.

 -   include-what-you-use executable 0.16 or newer.
 Set environment variable `include-what-you-use_ROOT` to folder path if not found automatically. `iwyu_tool.py` is expected in the same path as well as the configuration file `stl.c.headers.imp`.

--   Running include-what-you-use requires Python.
+-   Running clang-tidy (required only for unity builds, but always checked) and include-what-you-use requires Python.
     Set CMake variable `Python_EXECUTABLE` to file path if interpreter is not found automatically.

 ## License
 The code is released under the Apache License Version 2.0.
 Please see [LICENSE](LICENSE) for details and